Contact structures on Lie algebroids: Contact structures on Lie algebroids

-(iii) follows from Proposition \ref{pIII4} when we evaluate for $s_1=\xi$ and using (i). \end{proof} A more suitable form of the results from Proposition \ref{pIV2} and its proof is the following \begin{proposition} Let $E$ be a contact Riemannian Lie algebroid and let $(F_E,\xi,\eta,g_E)$ be the associated almost contact Riemannian structure.
+A more suitable form of the results from Proposition \ref{pIV2} is the following \begin{proposition} Let $E$ be a contact Riemannian Lie algebroid and let $(F_E,\xi,\eta,g_E)$ be the associated almost contact Riemannian structure.
 Then:

 for every $s_1,s_2\in\Gamma(E)$. \end{proposition} Another useful result in relation with corresponding notions from contact Riemannian manifolds is \begin{proposition} On a contact Riemannian Lie algebroid the following formulas hold: \begin{enumerate} \item[(i)] $g_E(N_E^{(3)}(s_1),s_2)=g_E(s_1,N_E^{(3)}(s_2))$; \item[(ii)] $\nabla_s\xi=-F_E(s)-F_E(N_E^{(3)}(s))$; \item[(iii)] $F_E\circ N_E^{(3)}=-N_E^{(3)}\circ F_E$; \item[(iv)] $trace\,N_E^{(3)}=0$, $trace\,(N_E^{(3)}\circ F_E)=0$, $N_E^{(3)}(\xi)=0$, $\eta(N_E^{(3)}(s))=0$; \item[(v)] $(\nabla_{s_1}F_E)(s_2)+(\nabla_{F_E(s_1)}F_E)F_E(s_2)=2g_E(s_1,s_2)\xi-\eta(s_2)\left(s_1+N_E^{(3)}(s_1)+\eta(s_1)\xi\right)$. \end{enumerate} \end{proposition}